matrix-org/matrix-spec-proposals/proposals/2403-knock.md

-If the knocking user is on another homeserver, then the homeserver of the accepting user will call [`PUT /_matrix/federation/v2/invite/{roomId}/{eventId}`](https://matrix.org/docs/spec/server_server/r0.1.4#put-matrix-federation-v2-invite-roomid-eventid) on the knocking homeserver to inform it that its knock has been accepted.
+If the knocking user is on another homeserver, then the homeserver of the accepting user will call [`PUT /_matrix/federation/v2/invite/{roomId}/{eventId}`](https://matrix.org/docs/spec/server_server/r0.1.4#put-matrix-federation-v2-invite-roomid-eventid) on the knocking homeserver to inform it that the knock has been accepted.

 The knocking homeserver should assume an invite to a room it has knocked on means that its knock has been accepted, even if the invite was not explicitly